-Actions our charity takes to meet standards: Evidence of our actions: Directors understand their legal duties and responsibilities New director induction programme Annual Training & Development Programme for directors e.g. Workshop on the Charities Governance Code (January 2020); Workshop on Culture & the role of the Board (March 2020) Attendance at relevant conferences & networking events.
-The role of the Chair and Company Secretary are clearly understood by the board of directors.
+Actions our charity takes to meet standards: Evidence of our actions: Directors understand their legal duties and responsibilities Director induction programme Annual Training & Development Programme for directors e.g. Workshop on the Charities Governance Code (January 2020); Workshop on Culture & the role of the Board (March 2020) Attendance at relevant conferences & networking events.
+The role of the Chair and Company Secretary are clearly understood by the Board of Directors.
 Role of key staff i.e. CEO and Heads of Function are clear and understood.
-CEO report provided at each quarterly board meeting.
+CEO report provided at each board meeting.
 Executive reports provided on a regular basis.
 Employee roles have job descriptions and performance is managed via TARGET system.
 Job descriptions and Employee Handbook.